Hyundai, Kia agree to US$210 million US auto safety civil penalty

 Kia's civil penalty totals US$70 million, including an upfront payment of US$27 million, requirements to spend US$16 million on specified safety measures and a potential US$27 million deferred penalty.

-"It’s critical that manufacturers appropriately recognize the urgency of their safety recall responsibilities and provide timely and candid information to the agency about all safety issues," said NHTSA Deputy Administrator James Owens.
+"It’s critical that manufacturers appropriately recognise the urgency of their safety recall responsibilities and provide timely and candid information to the agency about all safety issues," said NHTSA Deputy Administrator James Owens.

 The settlement covers recalls in 2015 and 2017 for manufacturing issues that could lead to bearing wear and engine failure.

-As part of the settlement, Hyundai is investing US$40 million to build a safety field test and inspection laboratory in the United States and implementing new IT systems to better analyze safety data.
+As part of the settlement, Hyundai is investing US$40 million to build a safety field test and inspection laboratory in the United States and implementing new IT systems to better analyse safety data.

 "We are taking immediate action to enhance our response to potential safety concerns," said Brian Latouf, chief safety officer, Hyundai Motor North America.